yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/on-premises.md

 - The IP addresses of your VMs.
 Before you can add instances, you need to create your VMs.
 You do this using your hypervisor or cloud provider.
 - Instance type to assign each instance.
 The instance types define properties of the instances, along with the mount points.
 See [Add instance types](#add-instance-types).

-In addition, if **Manually Provision Nodes** is enabled in the on-prem provider configuration, you must manually provision instances with the necessary software before you can add them to the provider.
-You only need to manually provision instances if one of the following conditions is true:
+In addition, if either of the following conditions is true (and **Manually Provision Nodes** is enabled in the on-prem provider configuration), you must manually provision instances with the necessary software before you can add them to the on-premises provider:

 - Your [SSH user](#ssh-key-pairs) has sudo privileges that require a password.
+See [Manual setup with script](../on-premises-script/).
 - Your SSH user does not have sudo privileges.

-For instructions, refer to [Set up on-premises nodes manually](../on-premises-script/).
+See [Fully manual setup](../on-premises-manual/).

 #### Add instances to the on-prem provider